micro-community/development/docs/pages/tutorials/authorization.markdown

 {:toc}
 ---

-Micro and the `micro server` comes find fine tunable authentication and authorization tools.
+Micro and the `micro server` comes with fine tunable authentication and authorization tools.
 Out of the box, the `micro server` is open.
 This means you can call any endpoints, look at all data, config, and so on.

 ## Basics - Securing an installation